 - There are many birds.

-- This is a pretty small pond, so it isn’t overwhelming.
+- Gorton’s pond is pretty small, so it isn’t overwhelming.

 - There is a small swimming beach and three fishing docks.